What Is Withholding Tax?

 - Backup withholdingBackup WithholdingBackup withholding is the practice of authorities withholding a certain percentage or amount of an investor's investment income.
 This can happen for a variety of reasons, including cases where the payer or investor fails to provide the correct tax identification number to the investee. taxes, as the name suggests, are deducted on the dividend and interest of the recipient.

 - Here, federal income tax is being deducted at source on such interest dividends and other kinds of incomes at the time of payment to the stocks and other instrument holders.

+The withholding tax computation process of this type of tax varies from country to country and depends on the tax laws of the specific jurisdiction.
 These are calculated and deducted based on two things, the amount of income earned and the details provided by the employee to the employer in term W-4.

 Suppose Mr. X earns a salary of $ 36,000 per year.
 With the yearly salary of $ 36,000 his monthly income comes to $ 3,000 ($ 36,000 / 12).

-However, a 10% withholding tax is deducted from the same and hence he takes home only $ 27,000 ($ 30,000 – $ 3,000) and balance $ 3,000 is deducted at source as retention tax.
+However, a 10% withholding tax is deducted from the same; hence, he takes home only $ 27,000 ($ 30,000 – $ 3,000), and the balance of $ 3,000 is deducted at source as the withholding tax percentage is 10%.

-- Also for the government, it becomes a huge relief since their day to day expenses can be made out of such periodic payments instead of waiting for so long.
+- Also, for the government, it becomes a huge relief since their day to day expenses can be made out of such periodic payments instead of waiting for so long.

 Withholding Tax Rates